packit/packit.dev/content/docs/fedora-releases-guide.md

 ## Propose downstream job
-For enabling the propose downstream job, you need to have [Packit Service installed](/docs/guide/#1-set-up-packit-integration) and have a `propose_downstream` job in the configuration file for the given upstream repository.
+For enabling the propose downstream job, you need to have [Packit Service installed](/docs/guide/#1-set-up-packit-integration) and have a `propose_downstream` job in the configuration file for the given upstream repository (this job is also run by default if there is no `jobs` section in the configuration, see [jobs configuration](/docs/configuration/#packit-service-jobs)).
 The [propose_downstream job](/docs/configuration/#propose_downstream) should be then configured like this:

 ```yaml